 The Medicare Current Beneficiary Survey (MCBS) is a continuous, multipurpose survey of a nationally representative sample of the Medicare population, conducted by the Office of Enterprise Data and Analytics (OEDA) of the Centers for Medicare & Medicaid Services (CMS) through a contract with NORC at the University of Chicago.
 The central goals of the MCBS is to determine expenditures and sources of payment for all services used by Medicare beneficiaries, including co-payments, deductibles, and non-covered services; to ascertain all types of health insurance coverage and relate coverage to sources of payment; and to trace outcomes over time, such as changes in health status and spending down to Medicaid eligibility and the impacts of Medicare program changes on satisfaction with care and usual source of care.

 The Medicare Current Beneficiary Survey (MCBS) celebrates over 25 years of continuous data collection!
-The MCBS team is happy to announce that data for the 2016 MCBS Cost Supplement will be available December, 2018.
-The MCBS files have improved user documentation, user friendly file structures, and an updated Chart Book.
-The MCBS files are released differently than in past years.
+The new MCBS Survey Files are generally available in Summer, and new MCBS Cost Supplement Files are typically available in Fall each year.
+The MCBS files have improved user documentation, user friendly file structures, an updated Chart Book, and User Tutorials.
 The following files can be obtained directly from CMS.

 -MCBS Survey File – 2015-2016 Available